 Minimum order size

-The minimum buy or sell order size on Easy Crypto is $100 NZD.
-This can be higher for some cryptocurrencies, for example the minimum purchase for Tether is currently $145.
-Despite the fairly low minimum investment, the expensive network fees for some cryptos (like Ethereum) means it’s not viable to buy the minimum amount for these coins, as this would result in the fee taking up an unreasonably large proportion of the purchase.
+The minimum buy or sell order size on Easy Crypto is $50 NZD.
+At times this can be higher for some cryptocurrencies, for example the minimum purchase for Tether is currently $100.
+Despite the fairly low minimum investment, the expensive network fees for some cryptos means it’s not cost effectivw to buy the minimum amount for these coins, as this would result in the fee taking up an unreasonably large proportion of the purchase.

 Custody of investment